U.S. surgical facility operator Symbion on the block -sources

-The potential sale of Symbion would come on the heels of a successful initial public offering last week of industry peer Surgical Care Affiliates (SCAI.O), which raised $235 million and trades at around 11 times earnings before interest, tax, depreciation and amortization (EBITDA).
+The potential sale of Symbion would come on the heels of a successful initial public offering last week of industry peer Surgical Care Affiliates, which raised $235 million and trades at around 11 times earnings before interest, tax, depreciation and amortization (EBITDA).

 Nashville, Tennessee-based Symbion owns and operates a network of short-stay surgical facilities that provide non-emergency surgical procedures across many specialties, according to its website.